VermontDepartmentOfHealth/docgov/posts/merge_sql.md

 ## Example

-A Customers table contains records for everyone that has made a purchas at our store.
+A Customers table contains records for everyone that has made a purchase at a store.
 At the end of the day all transactions must be processed by either updating existing customer records or inserting new ones.

 ### Create example tables